Board of Directors

 Bob Sternberg, Treasurer

 Robert “Bob” Sternberg is a veteran corporate executive with more than 40 years of senior management experience in the telecommunications, software and healthcare industries.
-He has served as Chairman, CEO, COO, and CFO in various companies throughout his career, during which he has led finance, accounting, human resources, and administrative activities.
-In addition, Bob has over 20 years of board and advisory service to nonprofit organizations throughout the Pacific Northwest that work in social service, health care and entrepreneurship.
-Bob is currently an interim member of the ASoP board and also serves on ASoP’s Finance Committee and Investment Committee.
+He has served as Chairman, CEO, COO, and CFO of various companies throughout his career, during which he has led finance, accounting, human resources, and administrative activities.
+In addition, Bob has over 25 years of board and advisory service to nonprofit organizations throughout the Pacific Northwest that work in social services, health care and entrepreneurship.
+Bob is currently Treasurer of Bird Alliance of Oregon (“PA”) and Chair of its Finance Committee.
+He is also a member of the PA Executive Committee and a member of the Investment Committee.

-“I have great respect for Portland Audubon’s conservation and education efforts and would like to assist in furthering ASoP’s endeavors in these areas.”
+“I have great respect for PA’s conservation and education efforts and enjoy working to further PA’s endeavors in these areas.”

 Members